Catfishing & Online Dating Investigations

 If you’ve been in a purely online relationship with someone that you have never met in person, you should strongly consider a catfish investigation to ensure that they are not hiding or fabricating any aspect of their identity.
 A catfishing and online dating investigation by Tridentity can help protect you from potentially harmful individuals looking to inflict emotional, financial, or even physical harm.

+How do you find out if someone is catfishing you?
 Catfishing refers to the act of luring someone into an online relationship in order to take advantage of them emotionally, financially, or even physically, for their own personal gain.
-Most often, the culprit in a catfishing scheme will create a fake profile with an extensive background, photos taken from other profiles, and a network of fake online friendships.
-The catfisher will often spend a long time luring in their victim into a relationship that they work to strengthen over time.
+Most often, the culprit in a catfishing scheme will create a fake identity with an extensive background, photos taken from other profiles, and a network of fake online friendships.
+The catfisher will often spend a long time luring their victim into a relationship that they work to strengthen over time.
 Once they have established an emotional hold, they exert control over their victim, generally for their own financial gain.

 What is a Catfish Investigation/Online Dating Background Check?